preciofishbone/OmniaDocsG2/admin-settings/business-group-settings/communities/index.rst

 + The key to edit permissions.
 + The boxes to activate, deactivate and upgrade features.
 + The pen to edit some settings.
-+ The dust bin to delete the collaboration site.
++ The dust bin to delete the site.

 You can use the headings for Title, App Administrator, Provisioning Template and Created Date to sort the list.